Swiatek beats Gauff in French Open final

 With clouds darkening and thunder rumbling overhead, Swiatek brought up two championship points and took the first when Gauff hit a forehand long.

-After a warm embrace with Gauff, Swiatek dashed off court to hug her team - and Poland footballer Robert Lewandowski, who came to watch on his day off from Nations League duty.
+After a warm embrace with Gauff, Swiatek dashed off court to hug her team in the stands - and Poland footballer Robert Lewandowski, who came to watch on his day off from Nations League duty.

+"Two years ago winning this title was something amazing and never expected," said Swiatek, who finished her victory speech to send a message of support to Ukraine following the invasion by Russia.

+"This time I had worked hard to get here and did everything I could, even though the pressure was tough.
+The pressure was big but I did it."

-However, the celebrations were in stark contrast to the sight of Gauff, who was distraught as she sat alone on her chair and broke into tears before putting a towel over her head.
+The celebrations were in stark contrast to the sight of Gauff, who was distraught as she sat alone on her chair and broke into tears before putting a towel over her head.

+"I'd like to thank my team.
+I'm sorry I wasn't able to get this one today," the 18th seed said when collecting her runner-up trophy.

+"But thank you guys for always supporting me.
+Hopefully this is the first final of many."

 - Could an afternoon nap boost your health?
 Dr Michael Mosley investigates the benefits of a shut-eye